m-spangenberg/interview-project/README.md

 ## Database Schema

 There was much wailing and gnashing of teeth trying to decide if I should just do 'good enough' normalization and focus on getting a minimum viable product ready for deadline, or spend some time building out an epic database with all the decoupling and BCNF anyone could wish for.
-Ended up spending too much time worrying fretting about schema, but this is a middle of the road version that works, at least.
+Ended up spending too much time worrying about schema, but this is a middle of the road version that works, at least.

 ```sql
 CREATE TABLE applicant (